anubhavsrivastava/theanubhav.com/_posts/2018-11-7-understanding-primitive-and-getter-setters.md

     console.log(a==1 && a==2 && a==3); //true

-The purpose of a question like this in interview, isn't to know the answer to the brain-teaser, so much as to get a feel for how the interviewee thinks through problems, and whether they have awareness of the kinds of features and oddities of JS that can make the '==' comparitor behave strangely.
+The purpose of a question like this in interview, isn't to know the answer to the brain-teaser, so much as to get a feel for how the interviewee thinks through problems, and whether they have awareness of the kinds of features and oddities of JS that can make the `==` comparitor behave strangely.

 #### Explaination

 The secret here is, loose equality operator (`==`).

 In JS, loose equality compares two values for equality, after converting both values to a common type.
-After conversions (one or both sides may undergo conversions), the final equality comparison is performed exactly as === performs it.
-Loose equality is symmetric: A == B always has identical semantics to B == A for any values of A and B (except for the order of applied conversions).
+After conversions (one or both sides may undergo conversions), the final equality comparison is performed exactly as `===` performs it.
+Loose equality is symmetric: `A == B` always has identical semantics to `B == A` for any values of A and B (except for the order of applied conversions).
 Refer [here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Equality_comparisons_and_sameness) for all in-depth explanation about loose and strict comparison.

 Question here is how does JavaScript coerce this values?